penguinLiang/ZeldaTeamMirror/bugs.md

 __4__: If an enemy pins Link against a wall while getting knocked back by the door, Link can glitch outside of the map.
 (Sprint 3 Bug) (Patched by Chase on 10/18)

+__5__: If an enemy is killed near a wall or outside of bounds, item drops will be in unreachable places

 ## Miscellaneous
 __1__: Clicking on the jump map can occasionally stop working, seemingly when it is opened right after the game starts.
 (Sprint 3 Bug) (Patched as best as possible (bug exists in Monogame) by Chase on 10/17)

+__2__: In "party mode" wave type, Link can still take damage

+__3__: Item prices remain visible after item is bought out